Life in the Nursery

 Typically, children start their day in their own ‘base room’, spending time with the member of staff who is designated as specifically responsible for them.
-There are times when the children gather together as a large group to take part in circle times, story times of periods of reflection with their peers.
+There are times when the children gather together as a large group to take part in story times or periods of reflection with their peers.

 All of the areas we use present different opportunities for learning.
-From classrooms to the Nursery garden, from Cyril’s Wood (Forest School) to the swimming pool, from the playground to the wider College grounds we take every advantage to use our learning environment fully.
-Our spaces are well resourced with age and stage equipment and natural resources too.
+From classrooms to the Nursery garden, from Cyril’s Wood (Forest School) to the swimming pool, from the playground to the wider College grounds, we take every advantage to use our learning environment fully.
 Staff work with and observe children in their play throughout the day.
 They make notes on their interests and stage of development then together we plan activities or organise resources to extent them or add further variety.

 A typical session may include: